| *Star inventor:|

 "Enki is the generative, creative, playful, empathetic male.
 He includes the opposites and has no abstract boundedness to the principle of law.
 His order is creative, not static and preservative.
 He is the culture bringer, not the preserver of the status quo.
 His wisdom is that of improvisation and empathy.
 Endlessly, he improvises to create what the moment needs."On reading this, Mariah said, "I know him!"
 On January 3, 1995, Craige Schensted became simply Ea, which is what the Babylonians called Enki.
 At the end of 1999, anticipating millennium computer glitches, Ea added a second name, becoming Ea Ea.

-These days Ea nourishes his soul by sun bathing on the rocky shore of Peaks Island, Maine, lets his soul speak through drum, dance and song (see the picture below), and ponders the remarkable implications of quantum mechanics for "miracles" which many rational "scientific" people claim are impossible (based on 19th century science), while his lover Mariah is a healer who is thrilled to see these miracles regularly occur with her clients.
+For forty-plus years Ea nourished his soul by sun bathing on the rocky shore of Peaks Island, Maine; let his soul speak through drum, dance and song (see the picture below); and pondered the remarkable implications of quantum mechanics for "miracles" which many rational "scientific" people claim are impossible (based on 19th century science).
+All the while his former partner Mariah, an energy and bodywork practitioner, has seen many such occurrences with her clients.

-Ea's homepage is as nourishing of the spirit as all his other endeavors.
+In 2002, Ea retired to an apartment overlooking the Passagassawakeag River in Belfast, Maine, where he lives independently with the assistance of caregivers.
+Ea's archived homepage is as nourishing of the spirit as all his other endeavors.
+While no longer active, it is of profound biographical interest.
 Be sure to visit it, and be prepared to be astonished and moved.

 |Abstract Strategy Games||Games Magazine selects|